 The fourth generation Renault Scenic is aiming to reinforce its position as the compact MPV to choose.
-Jonathan Crouch reports.
+Jonathan Crouch reports on the improved range.

-Renault's fourth generation Scenic range now has more of an up-market feel, with sleeker more sophisticated looks and cleverer technology.
-Its range of more efficient engines now includes a frugal new 1.3-litre TCe unit but all the powerplants stack up well on the balance sheet.
+Renault's fourth generation Scenic range marries sleek sophisticated looks and clever technology in a surprisingly desirable family 5-seat MPV.
+This car's range of more efficient engines now includes a frugal new 1.3-litre Tce 140 unit and an uprated 1.5-litre Blue dCi 120 diesel and all the powerplants stack up well on the balance sheet.
 Plus this People Carrier remains nicely built, safe and very well equipped.
 All very good reasons to keep it well in contention against key rivals in the five-seat compact MPV segment.

 The Scenic has been one of Renault's biggest contemporary success stories, selling over 4.5 million units since its launch in 1996.
-It's been especially popular here in the UK, filling the number one spot in the MPV sales charts for many of those years, but in more recent times has been overtaken by the likes of the Vauxhall Zafira Tourer and the Ford C-MAX in the affections of British buyers.
+It's been especially popular here in the UK, filling the number one spot in the MPV sales charts for many of those years, but in more recent times has been overtaken by the likes of the Ford C-MAX in the affections of British buyers.
 Hence the need for this completely redesigned fourth generation model.
 Here, the design is far more stylish and driver-centric than before, plus there's more space and storage inside along with more sophisticated infotainment technology.
-A 'Hybrid Assist' diesel variant will tempt those in search of ultimate efficiency too.
+Improved petrol and diesel engines will tempt those in search of ultimate efficiency too.
 Sounds promising doesn't it?

-Prices as before, are likely to sit in the £21,500 to £30,000 bracket, with the usual premium of around £1,800 if you want the longer Grand Scenic seven-seat bodystyle.
-There's the choice of four trim levels - 'Expression+', 'Dynamique Nav', Dynamique S Nav' and 'Signature Nav'.
-A key new safety addition this time round is the AEBS 'Active Emergency Braking System' which also has a Pedestrian Protection feature.
+Prices sit in the £21,500 to £26,000 bracket, with the usual premium of £1,800 if you want the longer Grand Scenic seven-seat bodystyle.
+There's the choice of three trim levels - 'Play', 'Iconic' and 'Signature'.
+A key included safety feature is the AEBS 'Active Emergency Braking System' which also has a Pedestrian Protection feature.
 Lane Keeping Assist and a Fatigue Detection system are additionally being offered.
 Along with Adaptive Cruise Control, Lane Departure Warning, a Safe Distance Warning system, 'Traffic Sign Recognition with Over Speed Prevention' and Blind Spot Warning.
 Buyers can also specify a reversing camera, automatic dipped and main beam headlights, front, rear and side parking sensors and Easy Park Assist hands-free parking.
 Higher-end versions are equipped with Renault's advanced 'R-LINK 2' infotainment system, complete with an 8.7-inch screen.
 Here, you get voice recognition for the navigation system, telephone use, apps and radio.
 There's also the option of a full-colour head-up display system that projects key driving information onto the bottom of the windscreen.
 And Renault also hopes it can tempt buyers into paying more for a desirable 11-speaker BOSE Surround Sound audio system.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.